-- Set specific times for online instruction - Ensure safe, secure, and trusted connections and platforms for use - Utilize special interest items such as videos, audio recordings, worksheets, quizzes, student activity handouts, and/or textbook readings sequentially throughout the year in a flipped classroom approach - Ensure that whatever learnings are to be done online are readable and accessible for all students
+- Utilize special interest items such as videos, audio recordings, worksheets, quizzes, student activity handouts, and/or textbook readings sequentially throughout the year in a flipped classroom approach. - Ensure that whatever learnings are to be done online are readable and accessible for all students. - Consider using Healthy Bodies, Health Eating, and Emotional Well-Being activities from the PHE Learning Centre https://phecanada.ca/phelearningcentre